polterguy/phosphorusfive/plugins/extras/p5.threading/README.md

 Threading support in Phosphorus Five
 ===============

 This project contains the thread supporting Active Events for Phosphorus Five.
-These Active Events, are plugins to the core "non-programming language", and allows you to create threads, wait for multiple threads, lock access to shared objects, and most other things, expected from a modern multi-threaded library.
+These Active Events, are plugins to the core non-programming language, and allows you to create threads, wait for multiple threads, lock access to shared objects, and most other things, expected from a modern multi-threaded library.